 - Fairing, mudguards and seat unit may be altered or replaced. - Windscreen, if fitted, may be replaced with transparent material only. - The original instruments and fairing brackets may be removed, replaced or added to. - The petrol tank capacity may be no greater than 20 litres.
 The unleaded baffle in the tank may be removed and the filler replaced.
-The position of the tank mounting points on the frame must remain as standard.
 Fuel tank materials may be changed.
 The fuel tank breather must vent via a non-return valve into a catch tank with a minimum capacity 250cc.
-This must be visible so it can be checked at technical checks. - The lower fairing has to be constructed to hold, in case of an engine breakdown, at least half of the total oil and engine coolant capacity used in the engine (minimum 5 litres).
+This must be visible so it can be checked at technical checks.
+The fuel tank mounting position may be changed or modified. - The lower fairing has to be constructed to hold, in case of an engine breakdown, at least half of the total oil and engine coolant capacity used in the engine (minimum 5 litres).
 The lower edge of openings in the fairing must be positioned at least 50 mm above the bottom of the fairing.